hdser/pathfinder-docs/theoretical-background/ford-fulkerson-algorithm.md

 1. **Non-polynomial time complexity**: In networks with irrational capacities, the algorithm may not terminate.
 2. **Sensitivity to augmenting path selection**: The efficiency can vary greatly depending on how augmenting paths are chosen.

-## Improvements
+## Improvements and Variations

-Several improvements and variations of the Ford-Fulkerson algorithm have been developed to address its limitations:

-1. **Edmonds-Karp Algorithm**: Uses BFS to find augmenting paths, guaranteeing polynomial time complexity.
+1. **Edmonds-Karp Algorithm**:
+   - Uses BFS to find augmenting paths
+   - Guarantees polynomial time complexity: O(VE^2)
+   - Always chooses the shortest augmenting path

-2. **Dinic's Algorithm**: Uses level graphs to find blocking flows, improving time complexity.
+2. **Dinic's Algorithm**:
+   - Uses level graphs to find blocking flows
+   - Improves time complexity to O(V^2E)
+   - Particularly efficient for unit capacity networks

-3. **Push-Relabel Algorithm**: A different approach that maintains a preflow instead of a valid flow throughout the algorithm.
+3. **Push-Relabel Algorithm**:
+   - A different approach that maintains a preflow instead of a valid flow
+   - Works locally on nodes, pushing excess flow and relabeling heights
+   - Achieves O(V^2E) time complexity, with better practical performance

+4. **Capacity Scaling**:
+   - Modification of Ford-Fulkerson that considers only high-capacity augmenting paths initially
+   - Gradually reduces the capacity threshold
+   - Achieves O(E^2 log U) time complexity, where U is the maximum edge capacity

-In our project, we implement both the basic Ford-Fulkerson algorithm and an improved version using capacity scaling, which we'll discuss in the next section.
+In our project, we implement both the basic Ford-Fulkerson algorithm and an improved version using capacity scaling.
+This allows us to compare their performance and choose the most appropriate algorithm based on the characteristics of the financial network being analyzed.

+Understanding the Ford-Fulkerson algorithm and its variations is crucial for implementing efficient network flow solutions in our decentralized financial system.
+The choice between these algorithms can significantly impact the performance and scalability of our transaction optimization process.